p6spy/p6spy/src/site/markdown/2.0/configandusage.md

 ## Command Line Options

-Every parameter specified in the property file can be set and overriden at the command line using the Java -D flag.
+Every parameter specified in the property file can be set and overriden at the command line using the Java -D flag (system property), adding the the prefix:

+	p6spy.config.

 An example follows:

-    java -Dp6logfile=my.log -Dp6trace=true
+    java -Dp6spy.config.logfile=my.log -Dp6spy.config.append=true

 In addition, you can set the default directory to look for spy.properties, as shown in the following example:

+    java -Dp6.home=c:\jboss\lib

+Moreover to set different file to be used as the properties file (as an example: another_spy.properties), it should be specified using system property "spy.properties" as:

-    java -Dp6.home=c:\orion\lib
+	java -Dspy.properties=c:\jboss\lib\another_spy.properties

 ## Log File Format